yliu0593/yliu0593.github.io/_pages/projects.md

 author_profile: true
 ---

-Here are the projects I've worked on during grad school.
+Below gives a list of projects I have worked on during grad school.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>